elliottshane/twilio-sync-doc/README.md

 ## Generating a Service Instance

-Follwo the directions on Twilio for creating Service SIN and Secret.
+Follwo the directions on Twilio for creating Service SID and Secret.

 https://www.twilio.com/console/sync/services